TiTiKy441/TorRelayScannerCS/README.md

 Browser location is not required, program tries to auto-detect it by enumerating special paths and (only on windows) searching for tor browser launcher key in registry.

-install-bridges and start-browser turned to not-install-bridges and not-start-browser.
+`install-bridges` and `start-browser` turned to `--not-install-bridges` and `--not-start-browser`.

 behaviour by default install bridges and start the browser.

-added --force-update flag to update relays information regarding if it's outdated or not
+added `--force-update` flag to update relays information regarding if it's outdated or not

--c argument doesnt support preffered countries, only include or exclude.
+`-c` argument doesnt support preffered countries, only include or exclude.